FaithMUTIS/Group-2-phase-5-project/README.md

 ## 6. Model Deployment

 ### Deployment Strategy
-The trained Random Forest model can be deployed as a RESTful API for easy integration into business applications such as online car marketplaces or dealership software.
+The trained Random Forest model can be deployed as a web application using Streamlit which provides a user-friendly interface where users can input car details (such as make, model, mileage, etc.) and get an estimated price in real-time.
+Streamlit is ideal for deploying machine learning models for quick prototypes and demonstrations without the need to build an extensive web framework.

 ### Model Deployment Steps
-1. **Convert the model into a serialized format** (e.g., `.pkl`).
+1. **Convert the model into a serialized format and save it**:('gb_model.joblib').
-2. **Deploy the model using Flask/Django**: Create an API endpoint where users can input car details (e.g., make, model, mileage) and get an estimated price.
-3. **Monitor the model's performance**: Continuously track the model's prediction accuracy to ensure its reliability in real-time scenarios.
-4. **User Interface**: Develop a simple web interface where users can input car details and receive an instant price prediction.
+2. **Install Streamlit**:Install Streamlit and other dependencies like joblib.
+3. **Build the Streamlit App**: Create a streamlit_app.py file.
+This file will contain the code to load the Gradient Boosting model and create a user interface for input.
+4. **Run the Streamlit App Locally**: After you’ve written the app, you can run it locally by executing the following command in your terminal: (streamlit run app.py)
+5. **Deploy the Streamlit Application**: After you've tested the app locally and are happy with it, you can deploy it using Streamlit Sharing, Heroku, or AWS.
 ---

 ## Installation and Usage